Pet Owner FAQs

 - Your pet has been hit by a car or a blunt object or has fallen more than a few feet, especially if you suspect broken bones.

-- Your pet is unconscious, isn’t breathing or you can’t find a heartbeat.
-Also if your pet has difficulty breathing, has blue gums or tongue.
+- Your pet is unconscious, isn’t breathing, or you can’t find a heartbeat.

-- Your pet has been vomiting or has had diarrhea for more than 24 hours.
-Also if he or she is vomiting blood or has bloody diarrhea.
+- Your pet has been vomiting or has had diarrhea for more than 24 hours, or if he or she is vomiting blood or has bloody diarrhea.

 - Your pet appears to be having a seizure.